gege13007/Amazfit-Stratos-GPS-locator/README.md

           Important Fix !!!
 Impossible to kill the entire process (sinking the battery).
 No explication.
 Find a solution with ' android.os.Process.killProcess(android.os.Process.myPid());' in OnDestroy().
           RMC speed added on the scan screen.

-2/5/2020  Problem with onDestroy.
-Bug fix with unregister.Sensormanager.listener...
+14/5/2020  Version 2 , with GPX file compatibility, and 'autonext' waypoint detection.

 What's left to do ?
 ------------------
-==> Implement a simple selection system for labels of multiples places...
+==> Implement a simple cartography display of the tracks.

-==> Why not a small Golf gps with xml file export ???